Roland James

-Roland Orlando James (born February 18, 1958) is a former American college and professional football player who was a defensive back in the National Football League (NFL) for eleven seasons during the 1980s and early 1990s.
-James played college football for the University of Tennessee, and was recognized as an All-American.
-He was selected in the first round of the 1980 NFL Draft, and played for the NFL's New England Patriots for his entire professional career.
+Roland Orlando James (born February 18, 1958) is an American former professional football player who spent his entire 11 year career for the New England Patriots of the National Football League (NFL) during the 1980s and early 1990s.
+James played college football for the Tennessee Volunteers, earning All-American honors.
+He was selected in the first round of the 1980 NFL draft.

 College career

 James attended the University of Tennessee, and played for the Tennessee Volunteers football team from 1976 to 1979.
 As of 2011, James has the fourth longest punt return in the history of the University of Tennessee, an 89-yard return against Vanderbilt in 1979.
 While at Tennessee, Roland played in three bowl games: the Hula, Senior and Bluebonnet bowls.

 Professional career

 James had the longest punt return in the NFL during the 1980 season.
 He returned a punt 75 yards for a TD in the Patriots 34–21 win over the New York Jets at Schaefer Stadium on November 2.
 James recorded five sacks in 1981.

-He intercepted a pass by David Woodley on the last play of the Patriots 3-0 "Snow Plow" victory over the Miami Dolphins on December 12, 1982.
+He intercepted a pass by David Woodley on the last play of the Patriots 3–0 "Snow Plow" victory over the Miami Dolphins on December 12, 1982.

-James intercepted three passes by Joe Ferguson in the third quarter of the Patriots 31–0 shutout of the Buffalo Bills at Rich Stadium on 10-23-83, becoming the first player in club history to record three interceptions in the same quarter.
+James intercepted three passes by Joe Ferguson in the third quarter of the Patriots 31–0 shutout of the Buffalo Bills at Rich Stadium on 10–23–83, becoming the first player in club history to record three interceptions in the same quarter.

 He tackled Frank Middleton for a safety in the Patriots 50–17 rout of the Indianapolis Colts on November 18, 1984.

-James recovered 10 fumbles during the regular season and recovered a fumble by Freeman McNeil in the Patriots 26-14 AFC Playoff Game win over the NY Jets on December 28, 1985.
+James recovered 10 fumbles during the regular season and recovered a fumble by Freeman McNeil in the Patriots 26–14 AFC Wild Card Round win over the New York Jets on December 28, 1985.

 He had 29 interceptions and 42 punt returns in 145 regular season games for the New England Patriots.

 James played in five playoff games for the New England Patriots.